WCSCourses/AMR_2026/course_modules_2026/Metagenomics/CP10_Metagenomics.md

 4. Decrease the maximum memory requirement and time consumption during the computationally intensive meta-assembly step.
 5. Enhance the coverage abundance profiles of contigs.

-## Read QC visualization
+## Read QC visualization (Optional)
-For read QC visualization, we will use `multiqc`.
+For read QC visualization, we can use `multiqc`.
 We have used this in previous practicals.
+We have used this in previous practicals.
+We could use it in the `FastQC` or `Fastp` reports, but that would be most useful if we had multiple samples, since we only have one, we will skip it and just check the `Fastp` report.

 ```
-qc_reports=/home/data/data/cp10/multiqc
+#qc_reports=/home/data/data/cp10/multiqc
-multiqc -f --no-data-dir $clean_reads --outdir $qc_reports
+#multiqc -f --no-data-dir $clean_reads --outdir $qc_reports
 ```

 **Group activity 1**